faizyorg/modernize-apps-guides/00-introduction.md

 ## Getting Started with OpenShift

-In this lab you will also get familiar with the OpenShift CLI and OpenShift Web Console and get ready for the Application Modernization labs.
+In this lab you will get familiar with the OpenShift CLI and OpenShift Web Console and get ready for the Application Modernization labs.

 For completing the following labs, you can either use your own workstation or as an alternative, CodeReady Workspaces web IDE.
 The advantage of your own workstation is that you use the